 Orange & Yellow

-You might think that bright colours like orange and yellow would be too overbearing or uncomfortable in a room, but used in the right way they can be perfect and create a happy, sunshine feel to a room.
-Brighter yellows & oranges should be limited to one or two items like wall art or a feature wall, but calmer yellows & oranges such as pale yellow, apricot, sand and peach can be used to decorate your bed, walls and other accessories like throws, cushions and other decor.
+You might think that bright colours like orange and yellow would be too overbearing or uncomfortable in a room but used in the right way they can be perfect and create a happy, sunshine feel to a room.
+Brighter yellows & oranges should be limited to one or two items like wall art or a feature wall, but calmer yellows & oranges such as pale yellow, apricot, sand and peach can be used to decorate your bed, walls and other accessories like throws and cushions.

-Here at Made Interiors we can also offer advice on how your fitted furniture can compliment your space, whether you have already decorated or plan to after installation.
-To come in for a visit, book an appointment either through our website or give us a call on 01536 697996 or via email: firstname.lastname@example.org
+We hope this colour scheme guide helped!
+Here at Made Interiors, we can also offer advice on how your fitted furniture can complement your space, whether you have already decorated or plan to after installation.
+To come in for a visit, book an appointment either through our website, give us a call on 01536 697996 or email us at firstname.lastname@example.org.